Qalanc/Test/README.md

            'world to himself'
 ```

 * Create two `list` objects.
-First object to work with suggested quote using `str` method `split` to turn it to the list, second object for adapting it:
+The first object represents the list of words, obtained by `str` method `split`, from the quote.
+The second object for adapting it:

 ```python
 list_words = sentence.split()